reactjstampabay/rehacked-spa-basics/README.md

           ```
         1. Ensure to wire up _componentHandler.upgradeDom();_ in appropriate lifecycle events (didMount, didUpdate)

-1. We are focusing on Login, and will circle back to Register if we have time - demo Postman
+1. We are focusing on Login, and will circle back to Register if we have time (Postman demo)

 ## Add SCSS